StreamUPTips/ReadMe-Files/StreamUP-Cards-Against-Humanity.md

 If you going to create your rewards make sure you set the correct settings:
 (You can click on 'Create Reward' in the Selection Window)

-1. Make sure to create a new channel point reward
-2. Fill in all the channel point information on this page that popped out.
+1. Fill in all the channel point information on this page that popped out.
-3. Set the Global Cooldown to **atleast** 20 seconds or more.
+2. Set the Global Cooldown to **atleast** 20 seconds or more.

-4. Go back to the actions tab en select the trigger you've created earlier and
-5. That's it!
+That's it!
 The automatic way is now set up and ready to use!

 #### Separate Cards